 - data is securely stored in accordance with the current requirements of the Labour Code.

-Recording working hours is the obligation of every employer resulting from the provisions of the labour law.
-Proper records are the basis for calculating salaries, planning working time and minimizing the risk of disputes.
+Recording working hours is a legal obligation for every employer under Polish labour law — and since July 8, 2026, with the amended PIP Act in force, the consequences of neglecting it are clearly harsher than before.
+Proper records are the basis for calculating pay, planning working time, and minimizing the risk of disputes and fines.

 Easily manage your company's working time